 QSE Academy suggests developing a description of the procedure for introducing a new method.
 The laboratory manager should then be involved in arranging to validate and document the method.
 Meanwhile, the quality manager should approve the validation and documentation before the laboratory manager releases the method.

-To comply with ISO 17025 standards, an outline of the format for in-house documented methods should be provided.
+To comply with ISO/IEC 17025 standards, an outline of the format for in-house documented methods should be provided.
 Similarly, the procedure for the withdrawal or amendment of a method must be described.

 Equipment and reference standards